mayant15/magma/README.md

 This is so we don't have to duplicate seeds N times for all N harnesses we might generate.

+The `main` branch contains with four null-bytes prepended (for combined harnesses). `chore/clean-seeds` has seeds without this modification.

 ## Apptainer Support

 This fork adds support for [Apptainer](https://apptainer.org/) containers instead of Docker, enabling use on HPC platforms